The introduction can be found here and Chapter One here.

 unlimited power to play his hand.
 He didn't hesitate and sent Kornilov a telegram

-to promptly recall the troops and relinquish command of the military.
+to immediately recall the troops and relinquish command of the military.
 Meanwhile,

-Kerensky himself took over as chief of the military power and appointed an old,
+Kerensky himself took over as chief of the military and appointed an old,

 experienced general called Alekseyev.